bartekmi/x10/x10/doc/base_library.md

 Padding on top of the component (in pixels)

 - Data Type: Float
+### Attribute 'placeholder'

+Placeholder text to show when input is blank

+- Data Type: String
 ### Attribute 'prefix'

 Prefix string to display before the edited text - e.g. '$'